sugumar-krishnamoorthy/qa-analyst-portfolio/README.md

 ## Intended Roles

 This portfolio is designed for roles such as:
-- Product Analyst – Quality Assurance
+- Lead Analyst – Quality Assurance
 - Senior QA Analyst (Product-aligned)
 - UAT / Release Readiness Lead
 - Quality Engineering roles with strong product ownership